 - In depth knowledge of GCP/ICH guidelines

-- Strong written and verbal communication skills as well as proven ability to interact with different functional groups
+- Strong written and verbal communication skills (fluency in written and verbal English) as well as proven ability to interact with different functional groups

-- Good organizational, time management and interpersonal skills, proficiency in computer and software skills
+- Organizational, time management and interpersonal skills, proficiency in computer and software skills

 - Available for some travel, including overnight stays.

 Equal Opportunity Employer:

 MEI Pharma, Inc.'s policy is to provide equal opportunities to all employees and employment applicants without regard to unlawful considerations of race, color, national ancestry, sex, gender, age, religion, physical or mental disability, medical condition, genetic information, pregnancy, marital status, sexual orientation, gender identity, gender expression, military or veteran status or any other classification protected by applicable local, state or federal laws.

 The recruitment and employment process at MEI Pharma, Inc. is managed exclusively through the Human Resources Department with all candidates applying directly in this manner.
 The company does not accept unsolicited resumes from any source other than from qualified candidates and only for current open positions.